BaptisteMP/11685_HW5/README.md

   - find a published GAN training routine
   - Compare with code from recitation

-- in his code we are only using the first image all the time?!!! (don't know if that was on purpose or not)
-- Changing that

 - from the paper (but not mentioned by the TA, so it may not be relevant):
   - their implementation of SRGAN's generator net has 16 building blocks, we only have 6 in current implementation.